nathansmith-hub/asteroids/README.md

 # asteroids

-Asteroids is my second [Boot.dev](https://www.boot.dev) project

-Built using Python and Pygame
+This is my second Boot.dev project, a recreation of the classic Asteroids arcade game built with Python and Pygame.

-A basic version of the classic, arcade-style game designed to demonstrate object-oriented programming concepts and core Python fundamentals.
+It's a basic implementation that demonstrates object-oriented programming concepts and core Python fundamentals.